nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 3.11.
 Clearing all entries : `clear`

-Clears your list of tasks to start from a clean slate.<br>
+Clears your list of tasks to start from a clean slate.
+Be warned, once deleted, the tasks are lost forever (unless you use the undo command).<br>
 Format: clear

 ## 3.12.
+Saving the data

+Application data are saved onto hard drive automatically after any commands are executed that changes the data.
+There is no need to manually save the data.
+However, you can change the location of the storage file that holds the data for Docket.<br>
+Format: set-storage STORAGE_LOCATION

+Examples:

+* `set-storage C:\Users\Public\Documents\Data`

+## 3.13.
 Exiting the program : `exit`

 When you are tired and want to stop tracking tasks for the day, use this command to exit the program. <br>
 Format: exit

-## 3.13.
-Saving the data

-Application data are saved onto hard drive automatically after any commands are executed that changes the data.
-There is no need to manually save the data

 ## 4. FAQ